totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 You can enhance this project by doing any of the following:
 - Replace the CSV source with a live sensor feed
-- Experiment with different K-means training parameters to optimize clustering resolution
+- Experiment with different k-means training parameters to optimize clustering resolution

 ## Additional Resources